Basic Pie Crust

 3. Add butter, pulse until the largest pieces of butter are about the size of large peas.

-4. Transfer to a separate bowl, add the liquid ingredients and stir quickly and gently with a fork to form a shaggy dough
+4. Transfer to a separate bowl, add the vanilla and 1oz of the water.
+Stir quickly and gently with a fork to form a shaggy dough.
+If the dough does not start to clump together, add water one tablespoon at a time until it does.

 5. Dump out on a silpat and bring together with a bench scraper.

-6. Using the heals of your hands smear the dough away 1/3 at a time, using the bench scraper to fold the dough back on top of itself (the butter should remain visible in the dough, not getting fully incorporated).
+6. Using the heels of your hands smear 1/3 the dough away.
+Use the bench scraper to fold the dough back on top of itself.
+Give the dough 1/4 turn and repeat the process 3 more times. (the butter should remain visible in the dough, not getting fully incorporated).

 7. Form the dough into a disk, wrap it in plastic and chill for at least a couple hours before using (1-2 days would be better)